 Instructions

-- Add the rest of the ingredients.
-Mix well using your hands.
-Fry a small amount of the mixture in hot oil.
-Taste and adjust salt, and pepper as needed.18 oz ground pork with fat, ½ can luncheon meat / spam, 1 small carrots, 1 medium yellow onion, 3 cloves garlic, ½ piece green bell pepper, ½ piece red bell pepper, ⅓ cup raisins, 2 tablespoon pickle relish, ¼ teaspoon salt, 1 piece chicken bouillon, ground black pepper, ½ block processed cheddar cheese, 2 tablespoon ketchup
+18 oz ground pork with fat, 1/2 can luncheon meat / spam, 1 small carrots, 1 medium yellow onion, 3 cloves garlic, 1/2 piece green bell pepper, 1/2 piece red bell pepper, 1/3 cup raisins, 2 tablespoon pickle relish, 1/4 teaspoon salt, 1 piece chicken bouillon, ground black pepper, 3/4 cup processed cheddar cheese, 2 tbsp ketchup

 Assemble